ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 Default value: 100.

 The `Insert` command creates one or more blocks (parts).
-When inserting into Replicated tables, ClickHouse for [insert deduplication](../../engines/table-engines/mergetree-family/replication/) writes the hash-sums of the created parts into Zookeeper.
+When inserting into Replicated tables, ClickHouse for [insert deduplication](../../engines/table-engines/mergetree-family/replication/) writes the hash sums of the created parts into Zookeeper.
 Hash sums are stored only for the most recent `replicated_deduplication_window` blocks.
 The oldest hash sums are removed from Zookeeper.
 A large number of `replicated_deduplication_window` slows down `Inserts` because it needs to compare more entries.
 The hash sum is calculated from the composition of the field names and types and the data of the inserted part (stream of bytes).